 - Prevailing party attorney’s fees if one spouse challenges the prenup and loses

 We can also review advise our clients about prenuptial agreements which have been presented to them by their prospective spouse as well as negotiate the terms of same prior to the marriage.
 For divorces occurs involving a prenuptial agreement, the Rice & Rose Law Firm attorneys will review the prenuptial agreement and determine whether to contest or enforce the agreement, depending on whether the agreement is advantageous for our client.

 To discuss any aspect of a prenuptial agreement, call or write the Rice & Rose Law Firm.

-The Marital and Family Law Practice Group of RICE & ROSE, P.A. consists of Paul E. Rice, Jr. and Philip J. Bonamo.
+The Marital and Family Law Practice Group of Rice Law Firm consists of Paul E. Rice, Jr. and Philip J. Bonamo.
 Mr. Rice is Board Certified in Divorce and Family Law by the Florida Bar Board of Legal Specialization and Education.
 The attorneys have combined experience in marital and family law matters of over thirty years and are members of Family Law Section of the Florida Bar and the Academy of Florida Trial Lawyers.
 Mr. Rice also chairs the Family Law Section of the Volusia County Bar Association.